anjmittu/http-log-monitoring/README.md

 Given more time, I would have written more tests.
-I would add additional behavior tests, to check if the statistics are displayed correctly.
-I would also add unit tests to test the functions in this service.
+I would add additional behavior tests, to check if the statistics are displayed correctly and more unit tests to test the functions in this service.